-More companies are exploring foreign markets today, as countries open their doors to international trade.
-However, companies from English-speaking countries initially thought that English, being the language of business, is enough for them to penetrate new markets.
+More companies are exploring foreign markets today, as countries open their doors to international trade and global marketing.
+However, local businesses from English-speaking countries initially thought that English is enough for them to penetrate foreign markets and international audiences.
+But contrary to popular belief, the English-speaking world is much smaller than we believe it to be.

-Market analysis later revealed that consumers in foreign markets prefer to buy products and services that are available in their own language.
+Market analysis and global studies performed by social scientists later revealed that consumers in foreign markets prefer to buy products and services that are available in their own local language.
 Thus, translation companies were called to help translate websites, product information, and marketing and advertising materials.
-But that wasn’t enough, as local consumers wanted something more.
+But that wasn’t enough, as local markets and consumers wanted something more relevant to local cultures.
+There was ever-growing importance for a service that could break the language barrier, not just on a national level, but on regional levels too.

-Localization is the answer, where websites, products and information conformed to local culture and preferences.
-Thus, companies have their materials and information localized.
-Aside from translating written materials, they also changed colors, layouts, images, fonts, currency, date and time formats and other elements to conform to a region’s culture.
+Localization is the answer, where websites, products, and information conform to local culture and preferences.
+Thus, multinational corporations have their materials and information localized so it addressed the consumers in their local language.
+Aside from translating written materials, they also changed colors, layouts, images, fonts, currency, date and time formats, and other elements to conform to a region’s culture.
+In essence, this is what enables businesses to offer their consumers a truly global product.
+But was that enough to see an uptick and increased sales?
+Not for all businesses.
+And this is where glocalization comes in.

 Then what is glocalization?